-On June 8th each year, we celebrate the ocean, its importance in our lives, and how we can protect it.
-World Oceans Day helps raise the profile of the ocean and inspire more involvement in helping to conserve this amazing resource we all depend on.
+On 8 June each year, we celebrate the ocean, its importance in our lives, and how each of us can protect it, no matter where we live.
+World Oceans Day raises the profile of the ocean, connects people worldwide, and inspires continuing action year-round to protect and restore this amazing resource that we all depend on.

-To help grow the reach and impact of World Oceans Day and then use those connections for year-round engagement, we conduct outreach to all sectors and broker connections throughout the year to increase awareness of and participation in this unique opportunity to celebrate our world's shared ocean and ways to take action, no matter where one lives.
+To help grow the reach and impact of World Oceans Day and then use those connections for year-round engagement, The Ocean Project conducts proactive outreach to all sectors and brokers connections throughout the year to increase awareness of and participation in this unique opportunity to celebrate our world's shared ocean and ways to take action, no matter where one lives.
 In 2003, we created a central website for World Oceans Day, to help event organizers worldwide.
-Each year we develop a main conservation focus with new tools and resources for organizations and individuals to use for free and as they wish.
-Over the last several years, as part of our major push to engage more youth around the world, we have invested heavily in social media for spreading the message.
-Based on the conservation theme of the year, we develop an annual World Oceans Day social media campaign that all our partners can tie in with to enhance their efforts.
-World Oceans Day® is trademarked to protect it from those who might have commercial or counterproductive interests.
-The information, materials, and resources on this site are free to use for those who are celebrating World Oceans Day as a way to bring about a healthier ocean and a better future.
+Each year we develop a main conservation action theme, as well as new promotional resources and actionable tools, including an annual World Oceans Day social media campaign, for organizations and individuals to use as they wish to engage their target audiences.

 The Ocean Project recognizes that there is one global ocean that connects us all.
 Within our one ocean, there are five distinct oceans: the Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean, and Southern Ocean.
 Until 2009, we promoted “World Ocean Day” but added the “s” after the United Nations General Assembly passed a resolution in late 2008 officially recognizing June 8th as World Oceans Day.
 Perhaps one day the UN will embrace the singular “Ocean” but in the meantime, we are following the UN-designated use of World Oceans Day to show solidarity for the conservation of this important resource that connects us all.